 Although the uncomplicated engineering and architecture required to build houses that are safe is essentially ignored.
 It is not at all technically difficult to design and construct homes that will stand up to these devastating occurences.
 It has been effectively done for more than half a century, but not in North America.
 And contrary to popular opinion, they can be built for approximately the same cost as wood-framed or CMU houses... with lower ongoing costs too!

 "If you are above ground and you get hit in a storm like that, no matter the type of construction unless it is a concrete-reinforced structure, you are probably not going to have anything left," Andrew Graettinger, Civil Engineer at the University of Alabama.

 The tragedy in North America is that builders and building code bodies largely ignore the relatively simple construction methods available that are capable of resisting these natural disasters.
 Even more surprizing and unfortunate, most homebuilders have tended to rebuild their destroyed houses with the same vulnerable technology with which they were built originally - due to a combination of inexperienced builders and misinformation regarding the cost of building a better, more resistant home with ICF & Reinforced Concrete.

 To see actual tests conducted on wood frame constructed homes vs. fortified homes, visit the Insurance Institute for Business & Home Safety (IBHS) or view the video below.

 Why a Concrete Building is Safer:

 - Increased strength and protection

-- Walls built with Fox Blocks Insulated Concrete Forms (ICF) and concrete can withstand winds up to 250 mph
+- Walls built with concrete and Fox Blocks Insulated Concrete Forms (ICF) and Insul-Deck Suspended Concrete Slabs can withstand winds up to 250 mph

 - Reinforced concrete structures can withstand the impact of most flying debris from extreme winds with little or no structural damage